Breathtaking, awe-inspiring, spectacular, magnificent? No adjective can ever describe the beauty of Batanes!

 This church was built during the Spanish Era.
 It is made of pure rocks, and dead corals brought together by melted limestone.
 Due to lack of supply and the government implementing a law which prohibits the harvest of limestone, the church’s structure outer layer wall has already a touch of modern engineering, but the skeleton remains intact.

-This church has two lampposts that serves as the only light in the village during the Spanish Era.
+This church has two lampposts that serve as the only light in the village during the Spanish Era.
 The local fishermen used this light to locate Mahatao Village.

 Inside San Carlos Borromeo Parish is the Blank Book Library.
 Here you can grab one of the hundred blank books on the shelves to write and immortalize your experience in Batanes.